gatanaso/multiselect-combo-box/README.md

 # \<multiselect-combo-box\>

+**⚠️ The component is not updated to work with the latest version of Vaadin**

 A multiselect combo box web component based on [Polymer](https://github.com/Polymer/polymer) and the [`vaadin-combo-box`](https://github.com/vaadin/vaadin-combo-box).

 *Compatible with the core set of [Vaadin Components](https://github.com/vaadin/vaadin-core).*